 A quick swipe to the right and I can see exactly which apps they are and also have the option to update them all at the same time.

-Step 8: Setup A VPN
+Step 8: Setup Antivirus Software

 If you want to keep your streaming private…